zeniazuraiq/zeniazuraiq.github.io/_pages/about.md

 Hi!
 I am Zenia Zuraiq, a Ph.D. student and [Prime Minister's Research Fellow](https://www.pmrf.in/) at the [Department of Physics](http://www.physics.iisc.ernet.in/), IISc Bangalore.

 I work in theoretical/high energy astrophysics.
-More specifically, I study the *compact objects* formed at the end stages of a star's life, focussing on the exotic **neutron stars** and **white dwarfs**.
+More specifically, I study the compact objects formed at the end stages of a star's life, focussing on the exotic [neutron stars](https://www.wikiwand.com/en/Neutron_star) and [white dwarfs](https://www.wikiwand.com/en/White_dwarf).

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.